Biological Pest Control and Integrated Pest Management

 CommentsRates shown are for larvae.
 If you’re using eggs, multiply the calculated rate by five (5).
 If employing adults, divide the calculated rate by four (4).

-Produced in the USA by Beneficial Insectary!
+Produced in the USA!